pattern matching

 - cl-xmlspam - XML Stream PAttern Matcher - concise, regexp-like pattern matching on streaming XML

-- let-plus - LET+ extends let* with destructuring forms for lists and vectors, slot access for structures and classes, convenient forms for short functions, property list and hash table elements, and various other constructs, with a consistent interface that supports editor hints via placeholder macros
+- let-plus - LET+ extends let* with destructuring forms, slot access, hash table elements and various other constructs with a consistent interface

-- Screamer - Screamer is a language extension that adds support for nondeterministic programming, including backtracking and undoable side-effects, and includes a constraint programming language
+- screamer - Screamer adds support for nondeterministic and constraint programming, including backtracking and undoable side-effects

 - Toadstool - Toadstool is a library for pattern matching